quicwg/multipath/draft-ietf-quic-multipath.md

 use of a new connection ID (see {{Section 9.5 of QUIC-TRANSPORT}}).
-Instead of NEW_CONNECTION_ID frame as specified in {{QUIC-TRANSPORT}}, each endpoint uses MP_NEW_CONNECTION_ID frames to issue usable connections IDs to reach it.
+Instead of NEW_CONNECTION_ID frame as specified in {{QUIC-TRANSPORT}}, each endpoint uses MP_NEW_CONNECTION_ID frames to issue usable Path ID-specific connections IDs to reach it.
 As such to open a new path by initiating path validation, both sides need at least one connection ID (see {{Section 5.1.1 of QUIC-TRANSPORT}}), which is associated with an unused Path ID.